backupbrew/switchbrew/Flash Filesystem.md

 The 0xB0-byte keyblob is installed to the "customer data" section in BCTs (BCT+0x450).

-BCT offset 0x2330/0x245C is probably the field controlling which keyblob gets used \[?\].
+BCT offset 0x2330 is the field controlling which keyblob gets used.
+NS uses this to inject the appropriate keyblob on system update.
+[Boot](Boot.md "wikilink") also uses this index for repairing corrupt sectors.

 With \[ [3.0.0](3.0.0.md "wikilink") + \] index 2 is used instead of
 index